jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 	\end{cases}
 \end{align}

-The sigmoid function, shown by equation \ref{eq:sigmoid} has a range of (0, 1), which make it ideal for binary classification.
+The sigmoid function, shown by Equation \ref{eq:sigmoid} has a range of (0, 1), which make it ideal for binary classification.
 Similarly, $\tanh$ is used to restrict the output to (-1, 1).
 ReLU is a common activation function chosen for deeper neural networks, since its derivative is simple, which helps the calculation of gradients, as will be discussed in Section \ref{back-propagation} below.

 ### Loss Functions

 As stated before, our objective is to find the appropriate set of weights that can successfully model the output distribution.
 In order to do so we "fit" the network outputs to the observed outputs, or adjust the weights to maximize the probability of getting the observed output given the observations.
 To do so effectively, we need a heuristic which evaluates the efficacy of the weights, which is usually calculated as some calculation of distance between the current outputs and the observed outputs.
 We call these heuristic functions *loss functions*, and I will introduce few popular loss functions.

-\paragraph{Mean Squared Error (MSE)} The mean squared error loss function, as shown by equation \ref{eq:mse}, is a straightforward loss function that uses the squared difference, which is always greater than 0 and has a minima of 0 when $\vec{y}_i = h_{\vec{w}}(X_i)$ for all $i$ and thus fits the criteria of a heuristic function.
+\paragraph{Mean Squared Error (MSE)} The mean squared error loss function, as shown by Equation \ref{eq:mse}, is a straightforward loss function that uses the squared difference, which is always greater than 0 and has a minima of 0 when $\vec{y}_i = h_{\vec{w}}(X_i)$ for all $i$ and thus fits the criteria of a heuristic function.
 It is widely used as the loss function for many regression and classification tasks.
 However, the MSE loss function heavily weighs the outliers, which makes it unsuitable for some models.

 \begin{equation}
 	\mathcal{L}_{MSE}(\vec{w} \mid X, \vec{y}) = \frac{1}{N} \sum_{i = 0}^{N} (\vec{y}_i - h_{\vec{w}}(X_i))^2 \label{eq:mse}